renja-g/Realm-Warp/README.md

 ### Ratelimiter
-A proxy ratelimiter implemnted using Pulsfire that is used by all parts of the porject that interact with the Riot API.
+A proxy ratelimiter implemented using Pulsfire that is used by all parts of the porject that interact with the Riot API.

 ### Watcher
 The Watcher serves as the core component of Realm-Warp.
 It tracks summoner information, league data, and match history.
 Key functionalities include: